NCAA D1 Council holds off on athlete compensation, transfers

 Delrahim said the NCAA’s transfer rules could also be in conflict with antitrust laws.
 A proposal that would loosen restrictions on transferring athletes in high-profile sports such as football and basketball was expected to be passed.

-In addition to the DOJ letter, the Supreme Court’s agreement last month to hear an antitrust case involving the NCAA later this year prompted a number of college sports leaders to hold off on moving forward with a vote.
+In addition to the DOJ letter, the Supreme Court’s agreement last month to hear an antitrust case involving the NCAA later this year prompted a number of college sports leaders to recommend holding off on a vote.

 Another factor is that the turnover in Congress could slow the process of passing federal legislation the NCAA is seeking to create uniformity in NIL rules.
 A federal law would override differing state laws that go into effect as soon as this summer and provide protection from legal challenges.